Renewing your Trade Mark Registration

 Consequences of non-renewal

-If your business has been actively gaining goodwill associated with the trade mark, a lapsed trade mark opens up a window for opportunistic trade mark filings by any competitors for a similar or identical trade mark in respect of the same goods and classes.
-Therefore, it is in your best interest to stay informed of the important dates in your trade mark's timeline and to keep your registration up to date.
+If your business has been actively building goodwill associated with the trade mark, a lapsed trade mark opens up a window for opportunistic trade mark filings by any competitors for a similar or identical trade mark in respect of the same goods and classes.
+Therefore, it is in your prudent to stay informed of the important dates in your trade mark's timeline and to keep your registration up to date.
 The trade mark attorneys at Baxter IP will be able to help you manage your trade mark registration.